 We can’t get enough grilled chicken recipes around here.
 It’s a weekly staple, and our kids love this healthy protein!

-This version spends a couple hours in a buttermilk marinade to tenderize and flavor, then grilled hot and fast and finished with a sweet and spicy apricot lime glaze.
+This grilled chicken recipe spends a couple hours in a buttermilk marinade to tenderize and flavor, then grilled hot and fast and finished with a sweet and spicy apricot lime glaze.

 This is a fantastic way to do grilled chicken that’s likely to become your summer favorite.